Rachel Riley Fancher, Psy.D.

 Licensed Clinical Psychologist

-Dr. Fancher is a licensed clinical psychologist and the director of Fancher Psychology & Assessment, LLC.
+Dr. Fancher is a licensed clinical psychologist, founder and director of Fancher Psychology & Assessment, LLC.
 She works with clients across the lifespan to help reduce anxiety, learn effective coping tools, improve relationships and to live a more fulfilled life.

 Dr. Fancher holds a Doctorate and Masters degree in Clinical Psychology from the Chicago School of Professional Psychology and Bachelors’ degrees in Psychology and French Studies from The University of the South in Sewanee, Tennessee.